Build for no_std targets

 iceoryx2 = { version = "X.Y.Z", default-features = false }

-Disabling the default features on the iceoryx2 crate also disables the features that select the default logger in the iceoryx2-loggers crate.
+Disabling the default features on the iceoryx2 crate also disables the features that select the default logger in the iceoryx2-bb-loggers crate.
 As a result, all log messages are discarded.

-For POSIX targets such as QNX 8, which currently does not have std support upstream, a console logger implementation that uses the POSIX API is available and can be selected by configuring the dependency in your Cargo.toml:
+For POSIX targets such as QNX 8, which currently does not have std support upstream, a console logger implementation that uses the POSIX API is available and can be selected by selecting the corresponding re-exported features on iceoryx2:

 For bare metal targets, there are no alternatives available yet, but stay tuned!